The best way to capture Facebook Ads data in Tally Forms

 Captures landing page data

-This comprehensive information allows you to generate reports that showcase the number of leads and customers generated from specific sections of your website, such as your blog.
-Moreover, you can analyze the performance of each individual blog post by determining the number of leads and customers it contributes.
+This allows you to generate reports that show the number of leads and customers generated from specific sections of your website, such as your blog.

 3 example reports you can run to understand the performance of your Facebook Ads campaigns